Atrial Fibrillation Ablation

 Hole (puncture) to the heart

 Damage to the heart.
-This damage might require a permanent pacemaker.
+This damage might need a permanent pacemaker.

 Blood clots, which might lead to a stroke